How Teleport Works

 • Control which UNIX logins a user is allowed to use when logging into a server.

-Provide role-based access controls (RBAC) using short-lived certificates and your existing identity management service.
+Teleport provides role-based access controls (RBAC) using short-lived certificates, integrated with your existing identity management service.
 Connecting locally or remotely is just as easy.

 Teleport enables Beyond Corp, Zero Trust network segmentation

-Connect to nodes behind firewalls or create reverse tunnels to a proxy server
+Teleport connects to nodes behind firewalls or creates reverse tunnels to a proxy server

-Teleport makes setting policies for SSH requirements easy since it works in the cloud and on premise with the same authentication security standards.
+Teleport makes setting policies for SSH requirements and other protocols easy since it works in the cloud and on premise with the same authentication security standards.

 Teleport Audit logs can use DynamoDB encryption at rest.